ricardoquesada/ricardoquesada.github.io/content/posts/integrating-liquidfun-with-cocos2d-x-part-i.md

 > Based on [Box2d](https://github.com/cocos2d/cocos2d-x-samples/blob/v3/box2d.org), [LiquidFun](http://google.github.io/liquidfun/) features particle-based fluid simulation.
 Game developers can use it for new game mechanics and add realistic physics to game play.
 Designers can use the library to create beautiful fluid interactive experiences.

-Basically LiquidFun is Box2d plus an extension to simulate fluids using a particle system.
+Basically, LiquidFun is Box2d plus an extension to simulate fluids using a particle system.
 To test it, download and install the official [LiquidFun - Testbed,](https://play.google.com/store/apps/details?id=com.wolff.liquidfun.testbed2) and [LiquidFun - EyeCandy](https://play.google.com/store/apps/details?id=com.wolff.EyeCandy) for Android.

 [Cocos2d-x](http://cocos2d-x.org) already has Box2d integration, so in order to integrate Cocos2d-x with LiquidFun, we only need to integrate this new class: `b2ParticleSystem`.